By: Whova Team | Last Updated: April 20, 2025

 Why Conference Management Software is Helpful for Academic Conferences

-The right software your conference planning stays on track from the first submission to the final session, along with these advantages:
+The right software makes sure your conference planning stays on track from the first submission to the final session, along with these advantages:

 Less Admin Work